-Tony Redhouse is not only a performer, but as a Native American traditional consultant, teaching seminars in Native American culture, spirituality and arts/crafts to children and adults.
-Tony has written and developed a culturally based curriculum for all ages that incorporates Native spirituality as a solution to drug, alcohol and gang related issues, using storytelling, crafts and dance.
-This format parlayed into professional speaking, where Tony now uses traditional and contemporary Native themes along with humor to motivate and inspire various audiences in a whole new way.
-Tony has also founded his own style of yoga, Native American Yoga along with new spiritual interactive workshops, talking circles and meditative music.
-Mr. Redhouse has several music CDs out, and is a Grammy nominated artist.
-He brings healing in the form of Dance, Storytelling, Music and motivational speaking.
+Tony Redhouse is not only a performer, but as a Native American traditional consultant he shares seminars in Native American culture, spirituality and arts/crafts to children and adults.
+Tony has developed culturally based workshops for all ages that incorporate Native spirituality as a valuable resource for stress, trauma, drug, alcohol addiction programs, and to assist those in transitions, loss, grief and in personal relationships, through storytelling, interactive Drumming, Arts and crafts making, dance and personal spiritual coaching sessions.
+In his professional speaking tours, Mr. Redhouse uses traditional Native themes along with humor to motivate and inspire various audiences in our contemporary society.
+Tony has also founded his own fusion of East meets West yoga, called "Native American Spirit and Yoga".
+He has shared this unique class as guest faculty at Kripalu Yoga Center in Massachusetts.
+He also has several solo music CDs available, and is a Grammy nominated artist.
+His passion is to bring inspiration and healing to others through the Drum, dance, storytelling, music and motivational speaking.

 Tony Redhouse, Navajo, is an articulate, experienced and Professional Speaker who infuses warm-hearted humor and insight with every presentation.
 Tony Redhouse provides visually rich formats mesmerizing media, stories and music that ensures audience participation in a dynamic speaking program.
 This is not a stoic history lesson or a worn out lecture on the plight of the American Indian.
 What you will get with Tony Redhouse is something personal, positive, thought provoking and even magical.
 Tony is one of the few Native presenters today, who has successfully bridged the gap between cultures, social groups, races and ages.